Charmed: The Soundtrack

-Charmed: The Soundtrack is the debut soundtrack album of the television series Charmed, which aired on The WB in the United States.
-It features music from the show's first five seasons and was released on September 22, 2003 by BMG Music.
+Charmed: The Soundtrack is the first soundtrack album of the television series Charmed, which aired on The WB in the United States.
+It features music from the show's first five seasons and was released on September 23, 2003, by BMG Music.

 Background and release

-Charmed: The Soundtrack was produced by Harry Brainerd, Jonathan Platt and Jonathan Scott Miller.
-The soundtrack is made up mostly of tracks by little-known artists, though some better known ones, such as Goldfrapp and Stereophonics, are also featured.
+Charmed: The Soundtrack was executive produced by Harry Brainerd, Jonathan Platt and Jonathan Scott Miller.
 It also includes Charmed's theme song, a cover of The Smiths 1985 song "How Soon Is Now?" by Love Spit Love.
-A partial edition of Charmed: The Soundtrack was released as a worldwide digital download on September 22, 2003 by BMG Music.
-The full edition was released as a CD in the United States on September 23, 2003 and in the United Kingdom on September 29, 2003.
+The album was released as a CD in the United States on September 23, 2003, and in the United Kingdom on September 29, 2003.

 Johnny Loftus of AllMusic gave Charmed: The Soundtrack three stars out of five and wrote that it "is just a milky collection of light modern rock from a mixture of heavyweights and hopefuls."
 Loftus also noted that "the real standout" on the soundtrack is Rachael Yamagata's song "Worn Me Down".
 On October 11, 2003, Charmed: The Soundtrack debuted at number 177 on the US Billboard 200 chart and number 10 on the US Billboard Top Soundtracks chart.